2020 Tour de France: Route and stages

+The time trial on stage 20 finished at the top of the La Planche des Belles Filles climb, 5.9 km in length with an average gradient of 8.5%.

 The start of the 2020 Tour (known as the Grand Départ) took place in Nice.
 This was the second occasion that the city has held the Grand Départ, the first being for the 1981 Tour de France.
 This was the 36th occasion on which the Tour de France has visited Nice, and the first time since the 2013 Tour de France.
 This year's race took place entirely within France.